 It is the authors’ choice whether or not to request that a set of reviews be forwarded.
 If authors do not want the reviews seen by another journal, the manuscript can be submitted to the second journal without reference to the previous submission, as is now the normal practice.
 No information will be exchanged between journals except at the request of the authors.
 However, if the reviews suggest that the paper is of high quality, but just not suitable for the first journal, then it will often be to the advantage of the authors to forward the first set of reviews.

-If authors feel that the first set of reviews is sufficiently supportive, they may revise their paper in accord with those reviews, and resubmit to the second journal, along with a cover letter describing the changes that have been made and informing the second journal that they will ask for reviews to be forwarded from the first journal.
-This is only applicable to articles submitted after January 1, 2008.
+If authors feel that the first set of reviews is sufficiently supportive, they may revise their paper in accord with those reviews, and resubmit to the second journal, along with a cover letter describing the changes that have been made.
+The authors must contact the first journal to ask for reviews to be forwarded to the second journal after submitting the consortium paper to the second journal.

 In practice, for the authors this will not be different from resubmitting to the original journal, except that they will have to reformat the paper to the second journal’s specification, and ask the first journal to forward the original reviews.
 The only information that the second journal will receive is the text of the reviews that were sent to the authors and, if the reviewers have agreed, the names of the reviewers (which will not be released to the authors).
 No other information about the manuscript will be exchanged between journals.
 In particular, Consortium journals agree not to accept confidential comments from the reviewers, except those relating to issues such as human or animal subject welfare, potential conflicts of interest or misconduct.
 No confidential comments will be forwarded, nor will priority ratings or other scores.
 Eliminating confidential comments to the editors makes the peer review process more transparent and open.
 In the unlikely event that the reviewers for the first journal identified a problem in animal or human subject welfare, conflict of interest, or potential scientific misconduct, the editors of the first journal will not be able to forward reviews until this problem is resolved.